Kodak Gold 200 for 120 | Medium Format Film Review

 Brand New

 Film photographers are always asking the film gods to bless us with more film and new stocks, but particularly within the past few years after price hikes and supply chain issues, we’re all feeling the crunch (or rather, not hearing the sound of our cameras loading).
-But this film is brand new and abundant, available through online retailers or your local shops.
+But this film is now abundant, available through online retailers or your local camera shops.

 The Details: